arCABAL/agtg/README.md

 /agtg "this is a string with a ^] and a ^^ but which can still be generated"
 ```

 These are all the characters which you can generate.
-I believe they are also all the characters you can type into the game but let me (arCABAL on freenode and Discord: arCABAL#6439) know if I missed any and I will add them.
+I believe they are also all the characters you can type into the game.

 ```text
 ?1234567890!@#$%^&*()`-=~_+[]\{}|;':^",./<> ßabcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZáàäâãåčďéèëêěíìïîñňóòöôõøřšťúùüûůýÿžœæ